 I am really proud of the Scheme and what we have achieved over the last five years.
 We love to share in the successes of our students – I shed a tear when my mentee from the first year of the scheme sent me her graduation photo.
 I would encourage you to think about applying if you meet the criteria – this is a great opportunity that can change your life.

 The bursaries are open to any candidate who attends a state school; and either:

 To be considered for a bursary, you will need to enter our essay-writing competition which closes in June (Scotland) or July (rest of UK).
-If you do well, we will interview you at our London or Glasgow offices in September 2017, giving you the chance to meet trainee solicitors and take part in fun team building exercises.
-Our 2017 competition is now open.
-You can apply by clicking here.
-If you live in Scotland, please email email@example.com with your name and contact details to register.
+If you do well, we will interview you at our London or Glasgow offices in September 2018, giving you the chance to meet trainee solicitors and take part in fun team building exercises.
+To register for our 2018 competition, click here.
+If you live in Scotland, please email [email protected] with your name and contact details to register.

 Travel and (where appropriate) overnight accommodation for the candidate and an accompanying adult will be arranged and paid for by us.
 All students invited to interview are offered mentoring support from one of our lawyers to help with their UCAS applications and the LNAT.
 We also offer some work experience to the students we mentor.

 Click here to see the full rules for 2018.